 Content continues its reign as the king in marketing, and rightfully so.
-Seventy percent of marketers actively invest in content marketing and 72% claim that having a solid content strategy is a major element of their success.
-Emerging and established brands alike are taking advantage of the benefits of content marketing to help grow their business.
+Seventy percent of marketers actively invest in content marketing.
+Likewise, 72% claim that having a solid content strategy is a major element of their success.
+As a result, emerging and established brands alike are taking advantage of the benefits of content marketing to help grow their business.

 What is content marketing?